borkdominik/bigUML/docs/tutorial/1_CreatingNodes.md

 import com.eclipsesource.uml.modelserver.shared.semantic.BaseCreateSemanticChildCommand;
 import com.eclipsesource.uml.modelserver.uml.generator.ListNameGenerator;

-public class CreateCollaborationSemanticCommand extends BaseCreateSemanticChildCommand<Model, Collaboration> {
+public class CreateArtifactSemanticCommand extends BaseCreateSemanticChildCommand<Model, Artifact> {

-   public CreateCollaborationSemanticCommand(final ModelContext context, final Model parent) {
+   public CreateArtifactSemanticCommand(final ModelContext context, final Model parent) {
       super(context, parent);
    }

    @Override
-   protected Collaboration createSemanticElement(final Model parent) {
+   protected Artifact createSemanticElement(final Model parent) {
-      var nameGenerator = new ListNameGenerator(Collaboration.class, parent.getPackagedElements());
+      var nameGenerator = new ListNameGenerator(Artifact.class, parent.getPackagedElements());

-      var collaboration = UMLFactory.eINSTANCE.createCollaboration();
+      var artifact = UMLFactory.eINSTANCE.createArtifact();
-      collaboration.setName(nameGenerator.newName());
+      artifact.setName(nameGenerator.newName());
-      parent.getPackagedElements().add(collaboration);
+      parent.getPackagedElements().add(artifact);

-      return collaboration;
+      return artifact;
    }

 }
 ```

 Here some interesting things happen.
 First, our command extends `BaseCreateSemanticChildCommand`.
 This base class makes our lives easier by abstracting everything away we don't need to know.
-Further, we say that we expect that our parent is the `Model` itself and that we will create a `Collaboration` object with our command.
+Further, we say that we expect that our parent is the `Model` itself and that we will create a `Artifact` object with our command.
 In the `createSemanticElement` method, we create our object, assign a new name, and then add it to our parent.
 The result is then returned for further use.

 #### MS-Step1: Important Knowledge